Steven-Dawson18/cockapoo-cafe/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * The Bootstrap framework was used through the website for layout and responsiveness.
 * [Google Fonts](https://fonts.google.com/)
-	* Google fonts are used throughout the project to import the *Inter* and *Bevan* fonts.
+	* Google fonts are used in the project to import the *Yeseva One* fonts for the nav title.
 * [GitHub](https://github.com/)
 	* GithHub is the hosting site used to store the source code for the Website.
 * [Gitpod](https://gitpod.io/)